mjskay/gender-in-image-search/README.md

 Search results can be biased even when their gender proportions are representative.
-For example, in reviewing the images collected for Study 1, we identified many examples of sexualized depictions of women who were almost certainly not engaged in the profession they portrayed; we dub this the sexy construction worker problem, as images of female construction workers in our results tended to be sexualized caricatures of construction workers.
+For example, in reviewing the images collected for Study 1, we identified many examples of sexualized depictions of women who were almost certainly not engaged in the profession they portrayed; we dub this the __sexy construction worker problem__, as images of female construction workers in our results tended to be sexualized caricatures of construction workers.
 We wished to assess whether images that better match the stereotypical gender of a profession were systematically portrayed as more or less professional,